iskrov/kotori/docs/secret_tags_component_optimization.md

 -- One secret tag per entry, multiple entries per secret tag
 ```

-**Benefits of Unified Interface**:
+**Benefits of Integrated Interface**:
 - Single location for all tag management
 - Consistent user experience across tag types
 - Shared components and styling patterns
 - Integrated security controls for secret tags
 - Overview of entire tag ecosystem

 This component optimization plan ensures that the existing secret tag system evolves smoothly into the hybrid architecture while maintaining the user-friendly experience and adding powerful new context-aware security features.
+The clean "tags" naming keeps the interface intuitive while providing advanced privacy capabilities when needed.